manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 Through this process, MAP-Me trades-off path optimality for a fast, lightweight and loop-free forwarding update.
-It has been shown in {{MAPME}} that stretch is bounded and typically kept low in scenarios of interest: the metric of interest is in fact the user flow performance resulting from the interaction between traffic demand and network capacity.
-This results from the fact that MAP-Me operations preserve the initial structure of the forwarding tree/DAG, by only flipping its edges to point to the new producer location.
+It has been shown in {{MAPME}} that stretch is bounded and typically kept low in scenarios of interest.
+This results from the fact that MAP-Me operations preserve the initial structure of the forwarding tree/DAG (direct acyclic graph), by only flipping its edges toward the new producer location.

 MAP-Me does not perform a routing update.
 The protocol is complementary to the routing protocol in that it can run in between routing updates to handle